KernCore91/-SC-Insurgency-Weapons-Project/README.md

 Usage of this pack without more than 2 GB RAM, outside of servers, is likely to crash you.

-The RGO Grenade has an internal impact timer of 1.5 seconds, which means that if it has impacted on any surface during that time, it will not explode.
+The RGO Grenade has an internal impact timer of 1.5 seconds, which means that if it has impacted on any surface during that time, it will not explode on impact.

 ## Credits